-Each student will receive a minimum of 3 hours per week of lecture and hands-on OMM instruction under the supervision of an American Osteopathic Board of Neuromusculoskeletal Medicine Board certified physician and with the assistance of DO faculty table facilitators (approximate faculty to student ratio 1:10).
+Each student will receive a minimum of 3 hours per week of didactic and hands-on OMM instruction under the supervision of an American Osteopathic Board of Neuromusculoskeletal Medicine Board certified physician and with the assistance of DO faculty table facilitators (approximate faculty to student ratio 1:10).

-The first-year courses will begin with the history of osteopathic medicine, research efforts in osteopathic medicine, body landmarks, and the introduction of anatomical and physiological principles of osteopathic medicine.
-Students will also learn the neuromusculoskeletal basis of disease and how it integrates with basic sciences such as anatomy, physiology, biochemistry, etc. In addition, students will learn and practice various osteopathic manipulative treatments, such as soft tissue techniques, muscle energy, counterstrain, high-velocity, low amplitude (HVLA) and myofascial release techniques to manage certain disease states.
+The first-year courses will provide instruction related to the history of osteopathic medicine, research efforts in osteopathic medicine, body landmarks, and the introduction of anatomical and physiological principles of osteopathic medicine.
+Students will also learn the neuromusculoskeletal basis of disease and how it integrates with basic sciences such as anatomy, physiology, biochemistry, etc. In addition, students will learn and practice various osteopathic manipulative treatments, such as soft tissue techniques, muscle energy, counterstrain, high-velocity, low amplitude (HVLA) and myofascial release techniques to treat somatic dysfunction and integrate into the management of certain disease states.